Energy Choice Amendment Draws Fire

 A push to give Floridians greater choice over energy providers is heating up.
 Proponents say it will increase competition and drive down costs.
 But not everyone feels the electricity.

-Citizens for Energy Choices, a Gainesville-based group pushing the proposed amendment, wants to let Floridians choose their energy providers.
+, a Gainesville-based group pushing the proposed amendment, wants to let Floridians choose their energy providers.
 Alex Patton, a Republican political consultant, is the committee’s chairman.
 He said the proposal is modeled after how Texas restructured its energy market.

 “But in a nutshell, our proposal would allow Florida citizens to have the right to produce their own and sell their own energy without the interference of the utility monopolies,” Patton said.